xvik/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

     Supplier, ExceptionMapper, ValueParamProvider, InjectionResolver,
     ParamConverterProvider, ContextResolver, MessageBodyReader, MessageBodyWriter,
     ReaderInterceptor, WriterInterceptor, ContainerRequestFilter,
-    ContainerResponseFilter, DynamicFeature, ApplicationEventListener
+    ContainerResponseFilter, DynamicFeature, ApplicationEventListener, ModelProcessor

 ## Recognition

-Detects  classes annotated with jersey `@javax.ws.rs.ext.Provider` annotation and register their instances in jersey.
+Detects known jersey extension classes and classes annotated with jersey `@javax.ws.rs.ext.Provider` annotation and register their instances in jersey.

 !!! attention ""
     Extensions registered as **singletons**, when no explicit scope annotation is used.
     Behaviour could be disabled with [option](../guide/options.md):
     ```java
     .option(InstallerOptions.ForceSingletonForJerseyExtensions, false)
+    ```

+!!! tip ""
+    Before guicey 5.7.0 it was required to annotate all extensions with `@Provide`, but now it is not required - extension would be recognized by implemented interface.
+    But, if you prefer legacy behaviour then it could be reverted with:
+    ```java
+    .option(InstallersOptions.JerseyExtensionsRecognizedByType, false)
     ```

 Special `@Prototype` scope annotation may be used to mark resources in prototype scope.
 It is useful when [guice servlet support is disabled](../guide/web.md#disable-servletmodule-support) (and so `@RequestScoped` could not be used).